 While travelers will only need a single test to bypass the quarantine requirement at the statewide level, a second test may be required depending on the island.
 For example, the Big Island will require an additional, rapid-results test for all passengers ages five and up upon arrival at the airport.

-Anyone heading to the island of Kauai – including inter-island travelers – will be forced to quarantine for 14 days.
+Anyone heading to the island of Kauai – including inter-island travelers – will be forced to quarantine for 10 days.
+But Kauai plans to begin its own entry program.
+Travelers can avoid quarantine if they go to another Hawaii island with the pre-arrival testing program and wait at least three days before coming to Kauai.

 Mexico is open to U.S. travelers.